-20. The method for standardising catch-and-effort time series data described in Candy (2004) was used to provide a CPUE series for each of the main trawl grounds (grounds B and C) up to, and including, 2009 and these were used as a series of relative abundance observations in CASAL.
-The catchability constant (q_CPUE), treated as 'relative' observations, is an estimated parameter calculated separately for each of the two CPUE series.
+20. The method for standardising catch-and-effort time series data described in Candy (2004) was used to provide a CPUE series for each of the main trawl grounds (grounds B and C) and the longline fishery on ground D up to, and including, 2011 and these were used as a series of relative abundance observations in CASAL.
+The catchability constant (q\CPUE), treated as 'relative' observations, is an estimated parameter calculated separately for each of the three CPUE series.